 I chose these eight fair-trade jewelry brands in particular because they are doing a truly knock-out job of providing for talented African women and helping them drastically improve their lives on their own terms.

 The Sparrow Studio is a cooperative made up of 27 female survivors of the massive 1994 genocide in Kigali, Rwanda.
 Now powerful mothers and talented artisans, they have joined founder Annie Philips in creating beautiful ethically sourced handmade jewelry and home goods.
-These women are paid fair wages and have access to multitudes of recycled goods to create from.
-With the help of The Sparrow Studio these gifted artisans are now able to provide for themselves and their families in an independent and respectable way.

 3. Eden Diodati